NpoolFilecoin/fil-peggy/README.md

 * Transfer deposited FIL to pledge account or pledge smart contract
 * Provide liquidity to user who want to withdraw before their collateral expired
 * Upgrade work flow with governance of all deposited accounts

+We'll benefit from using smart contract as miner's owner:
+* The code of owner smart contract is open source, everybody can review the work flow;
+* Smart contract implement the execution logic.
+Miner node operator create miner, then set miner's owner to smart contract.
+Smart contract won't accept change owner request again, so the miner will be managed by smart contract in its lifetime.
+Nobody can do anything which is not defined in smart contract.
+If the miner is owned by sereval partner, partner won't be worry about lose private key or some partners union to do evil anymore;
+* Execution process of smart contract is transparency.
+It could be autited by everybody.
+Anybody can invoke the smart contract, but any invocation can only execute predefined process in the smart contract.
+With smart contract, all parties can know the details of the miner better;
+* Mining reward distribution process is implemented in the smart contract.
+It'll be run with a cron process, or triggerd by somebody.
+We do not need someone to calculate the reward distribution anymore;
+* Miner with smart contract owner can face to more token holders.
+Token holder can invest any amount to smart contract, then just wait for reward;
+* Amount of the smart contract can be minted to NFT, then the NFT could be transfered.
+New owner of the NFT can change the old amount beneficiary to theiry new acount.